sen2vm/sen2vm-core/README.md

 Format of the IERS bulletin that can be provided is [Bulletin A](https://www.iers.org/IERS/EN/Publications/Bulletins/bulletins.html)

 ### 2.2 Parameters file
-Sen2VM calls SXGEO which is a mono-thread software. **Sen2VM is also designed to be a mono-threaded software.** However, as computations can be long, and because each couple detector/band is an independent mode, user might want to process only parts of the Datastrip per thread.
+Sen2VM calls SXGEO which is a mono-thread software. **Sen2VM is also designed to be a mono-threaded software.** However, as computations can be long, and because each couple detector/band is an independent model, user might want to process only parts of the Datastrip per thread.
 This capability is handled by SXGEO and was propagated to Sen2VM.
 This way, users can parallelize the process by itself, outside of Sen2VM.

 The selection of detectors and bands to process is defined in a JSON parameters file. **If this file is not provided, Sen2VM will process all detectors/bands**.